dubzzz/various-algorithms/README.md

 The aim of this repository is to test and make use of the new possibilities offered by new releases of C++.
 These capabilities are evaluated accross various classical implementations and algorithms.

+It also wants to make use of:
+- modern test frameworks (GTest, property-based testing using RapidCheck)
+- continuous integration
+- static analysis
+- memory profiling
+- leaks detection

 ## Minimum requirements

 - CMake 2.8.8